DolphDev/Mac-Build-Your-Own-SSHFS/README.md

 This will just dump an sshfs binary on your system - move this to an folder in your path, or just call it directly with things like bash alias'.

 ### Notes you likely will need to rebuild between major updates between mac os, and likely all macfuse updates.
 If you get some sort of error complaining about macfuse linking, this is likely it.
-Simply rebuilding should fix it
+Simply rebuilding should fix it.

 # Other helpful tips

-by default this will pollute network sshfs drives with .DS_Store and for most file systems will also get mac's ._filename files which can pollute servers.
+by default sshfs will pollute network drives with .DS_Store and for most file systems will also get mac's ._filename files which can pollute servers and be annoying.
 You can get rid of this by using the -O argument and passing `noapplexattr,noappledouble` ie `sshfs -O noapplexattr,noappledouble`.
 All of the other standard one sshfs arguments will still apply.